calypsonet/calypsonet-terminal-api-website/content/compliance/_index.md

 ### Up to Reader API version 1.3 & Calypso Card API version 1.8

-The older ticketing terminal APIs can be implemented by libraries that can generally follow the terminal requirements of the reader and Calypso layers, but with a limitation on the localization of the card selection management.
+The older ticketing terminal APIs can be implemented by libraries that can "generally" follow the terminal requirements of the reader and Calypso layers, but with a limitation on the localization of the card selection management.
-<br>On early versions of the Reader API and Calypso, the card selection was managed through the Calypso API instead of the Reader API.
+<br>On early versions of the Reader and Calypso APIs, the card selection was managed through the Calypso API instead of the Reader API.